Sequential Apportionment from Stationary Divisor Methods: Sequential Apportionment

 Because of the possibility of ties, the apportionment sequence may not be unique.
 We assume that ties are broken in favor of the larger parties.
 Therefore, if at some stage in the apportionment sequence, $p_i/(a_i+c)=p_j/(a_j+c) = \max_{k \le n}p_k/(a_k+c)$, then the seat is awarded to the party with the smallest index $i$, that is, the party with the most votes, unless there were parties with the same largest number of votes.

 In practice, vote totals are very large.
 However, divisor methods depend only on the ratios between vote distributions.
 Hence, our examples will use relatively small $p_i$ values.

-\begin{example} Suppose two parties receive votes $\mathbf p = (32, 14)$ with a house size of $h=5$.
-If $c=1$ then the first two seats are given to party 1 since $32/1> 32/2> 14/1$.
-The third and fourth seats are given to party 2 and party 1, respectively, since $14/1> 32/3> 14/2$.
-The fifth seat is given to party 2 since $32/4>14/2$.
+\begin{example} Suppose two parties receive votes $\mathbf p = (32, 14)$ with a house size of $h=10$.
+Both Adams and D'Hondt apportion $7$ of the $10$ seats to party 1 and $3$ seats to party 2.
+However, the inequalities used to generate the apportionment sequences show that the orders in which the seats are apportioned are different.
+In particular, the inequalities

-If $c=0$, then each party receives a seat: party 1 receives the first seat and party 2 receives the second seat.
-The third and fourth seats are given to $1$ since, again, $32/1> 32/2> 14/1$.
-The fifth seat is given to $2$ since $\frac{14}{1} > \frac{32}{3}$. \end{example}
+yield the apportionment sequences Notice that the behavior after the first $2$ seats under Adams' method matches the first $8$ seats under the D'Hondt method.
+This is generalized below.
+The sequence also encodes the apportionment for every house size less than 10; for example, if only $8$ seats were apportioned, the sequences indicate that party 1 would receive $5$ seats under Adams and $6$ seats under D'Hondt. \end{example}

-In the example, notice that after 5 seats have been given out, parties 1 and 2 have received 3 and 2 seats, respectively, under both D'Hondt's and Adams' methods, however the sequence with which these seats have been allocated is different.
 We focus on the apportionment sequences that include apportionments for all house sizes $h$ by considering the infinite sequence.